UPPMAX/HPC-python/docs/packages.rst

 Install with Conda
 ------------------

+1. .. prompt:: bash $

-module load condaThis grants you access to the latest version of Conda and all major repositories on all UPPMAX systems.
+        module load conda

+  - This grants you access to the latest version of Conda and all major repositories on all UPPMAX systems.

-Check the text output as conda is loaded, see next page!
+  - Check the text output as conda is loaded, especially the first time, see below:

-First time
+2. First time

-export CONDA_ENVS_PATH=/a/path/to/a /place/in/your/project/
-example: export CONDA_ENVS_PATH=/proj/...
+  - output when conda is loaded:

-The variable CONDA_ENVS_PATH contains the location of your environments.
+    - The variable CONDA_ENVS_PATH contains the location of your environments.
 Set it to your project's environments folder if you have one.
-Otherwise, the default is ~/.conda/envs.
+    - Otherwise, the default is ~/.conda/envs.

-You may run "source conda_init.sh" to initialise your shell to be able to run "conda activate" and "conda deactivate" etc.
+    - You may run "source conda_init.sh" to initialise your shell to be able to run "conda activate" and "conda deactivate" etc.
-Just remember that this command adds stuff to your shell outside the scope of the module system.
+    - Just remember that this command adds stuff to your shell outside the scope of the module system.

-REMEMBER TO 'conda clean -a' once in a while to remove unused and unnecessary files
+    - REMEMBER TO 'conda clean -a' once in a while to remove unused and unnecessary files

+ .. prompt:: bash $
+      export CONDA_ENVS_PATH=/a/path/to/a /place/in/your/project-dir/

+ - example: export CONDA_ENVS_PATH=/proj/snic2020-5-XXX

+ - run 'conda init bash' to initialise your shell (bash) to be able to run "conda activate" and "conda deactivate" etc...

+ .. prompt:: bash $

+     conda init bash

 Example: conda create --name python36-env python=3.6 numpy=1.13.1 matplotlib=2.2.2
 Activate the Conda environment by:
 	conda activate python36-env